cornell-ece2300/ece2300-docs/docs/ece2300-lab3ab-music.md

 the multi-note player is done before moving back into the SET_NOTE state to read the next note from memory.

+We recommend taking an incremental approach as opposed to just implementing the entire FSM and counter at once.
+Start by implementing just implementing the FSM without support for playing more than one note nor support for playing more than one song.
+Have your FSM go from RESET, to IDLE, to SET_NOTE, to WAIT_NOTE and just stay in WAIT_NOTE forever.
+Get this working and look at the trace and waveforms to confirm that your FSM is moving through the states correctly and setting the control signals for the multi-note player correctly.
+Then incrementally add support for moving from WAIT_NOTE back to SET_NOTE but without a counter.
+This should just play the same note over and over.
+Once this is working, incrementally add support for the counter.
+Once this is working, incrementally add support for moving from SET_NOTE back to IDLE and being able to play more than one song.

 2. Testing Strategy
 --------------------------------------------------------------------------